scottwillmoore/dotfiles/README.md

 -   Starship
 -   Tmux
 -   Vim
+-   VsVim
 -   Windows Terminal

 My Visual Studio Code settings and extensions are synced with the 'Settings Sync' with my GitHub account.
+I have also been experimenting with Neovim, however I am sadly still finding it difficult to replace the support and features of Visual Studio Code.

 ## Install